buddhamagnet/cv/README.md

 ## MOST RECENT PROJECTS

+### THE ECONOMIST

+Back at The Economist, this time straddling both front and back end teams armed with experience building out the microservice architecture with the platform team and a recent project making heavy use of React and Redux.
+Main remit was to act as a conduit between front end and back end as the former moved to consumption of a canonical data model built by the latter.
+Main work involved adapting GraphQL to work with the new model and helping to refactor the front end (Relay) parts accordinly.
+As of October 2017 I will be re-joining the content platform team full-time once again to work on wider intiatives.

 ### PEAK BI

 Hired by the cloud computing consultancy that worked with The Economist on providing AWS services and training to build a data product using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) on the front end and [Serverless](https://facebook.github.io/react/) and AWS on the back.
 The system provides a dynamic UI on top of Peak's data management offering allowing clients to log in and navigate a series of data-driven dashboards.